-The physical therapist evaluates and addresses the body’s ability to move and function, with particular emphasis on walking and mobility, strength, balance, posture, fatigue, and pain.
-Physical therapy might include an exercise program, gait training and training in the use of mobility aids (canes, crutches, scooters and wheelchairs) and other assistive devices.
-The goal is to promote safety, achieve and maintain optimal functioning, and prevent unnecessary complications such as de-conditioning, muscle weakness from lack of mobility and muscle contractures related to spasticity.
+Physical therapists (PT) evaluate and address your body’s ability to move and function, with particular emphasis on walking and mobility, strength, balance, posture, fatigue and pain.
+Physical therapy might include an exercise program, gait (walking) training and training in the use of mobility aids (poles, canes, crutches, scooters and/or wheelchairs) and other assistive devices.
+The goal is to promote independence, safety, and achieve and maintain optimal functioning.
+In addition rehabilitation can help prevent complications such as de-conditioning, muscle weakness from lack of mobility and muscle contractures related to spasticity.
+Physical therapy can also include pelvic floor exercises to address urinary/bladder issues.

-The speech/language pathologist evaluates and treats problems with speech and/or swallowing — both of which can result from damage in the central nervous system that reduces control of the muscles used in these important functions.
-The goal of therapy is to enhance ease and clarity of communication as well as promote safe swallowing and overall health.
+The speech-language pathologist (SLP) evaluates and treats problems with speech and/or swallowing — both of which can result from damage in the central nervous system that reduces control of the muscles used in these important functions.
+The goal of therapy is to enhance ease and clarity of communication as well as promoting safe swallowing and overall health.
 Some SLPs also evaluate and treat problems with thinking and memory.

 Neuropsychologists — as well as many OTs and SLPs — evaluate and treat changes in a person’s ability to think, reason, concentrate or remember.
 While these professionals use different evaluation and treatment strategies, they share the common goal of helping people function optimally if cognitive changes are experienced.